VirtualFIB/VirtualFIB/README.md

 This version was built for Blender version 2.93, which is compatible with most operating systems ([Blender requirements](https://www.blender.org/download/requirements/)), but has limited compatability with older macOS versions (requires 10.13 or newer).

 It has also been tested with the 2.83 [Long Term Support branch](https://www.blender.org/download/lts/) (2.83.16), which supports macOS 10.12 and above.
+Note: If using 2.83 LTS the stage tilt axis may be reversed.
+Counter this by checking the `Reverse stage tilt` option in the Animation Options.

 This application template is generally not compatible with Blender 2.79 or below.